 Paulette Nardal was one of the founders of the Negritude intellectual movement.
-Nardal was born on October 12, 1896 in Saint-Pierre, Martinique, to Paul Nardal, the first black engineer in Public Works on the island, and Louise (Achille) Nardal.
+Nardal was born on October 12, 1896 in Saint-Pierre, Martinique, to Paul Nardal, the first black engineer in public works on the island, and Louise (Achille) Nardal.
 Paulette was the eldest of seven sisters.

 After her studies in Martinique, Paulette arrived in Paris (France) in 1920 and became the first Black student from Martinique at La Sorbonne University.
-As a student, Paulette Nardal regularly attended Le Bal Nègre, a dancing and jazz club where black people gathered and which allowed her to remain connected to both the Black Diaspora and Africa.
-At the end of her studies Paulette Nardal presented a dissertation on Harriet Beecher Stowe, who wrote Uncle Tom’s Cabin.
+As a student, Paulette Nardal regularly attended Le Bal Nègre, a dancing and jazz club where black people gathered which allowed her to remain connected to both the Black Diaspora and Africa.
+At the end of her studies, Paulette Nardal presented a dissertation on Harriet Beecher Stowe, who wrote Uncle Tom’s Cabin.
 This work introduced her to the intellectual struggle of black people in the United States.

 In 1929, the three Nardal sisters opened a Paris salon called Le Salon de Clamart.
-This salon was also a gathering place where black intellectuals met, networked, and reflected on black peoples’ condition which was dominated at that time by colonialism in Africa and racial discrimination in the United States and the West Indies.
+This salon was also a gathering place where black intellectuals met, networked, and reflected on black peoples’ condition, which was dominated at that time by colonialism in Africa and racial discrimination in the United States and the West Indies.